System-Engineering-Group-9/system-engineering-group-9.github.io/docs/uiDesign.md

 ---
 ## Section 2 - Prototypes and Final Designs

 The user interface is a crucial part of our project, and we have continuously improved it throughout development by actively seeking and incorporating feedback from both teachers and students.
-By adopting an iterative, user-centered design approach, we refined the interface to ensure it is accessible, engaging, and functional.
+By adopting an iterative, user-centered design approach, we refined the interface to ensure it is Simple, Engaging and Inclusive.

 For the **Game app**, we prioritized simplicity and clarity in the game app to ensure a smooth experience, especially for students with SEND (Special Educational Needs and Disabilities).
-The app’s main components include: board layout, quiz popup, and combat scene.
+The app’s main components include: **board layout**, **quiz popup**, and **combat scene**.

 To streamline development, we incorporated assets from the UltimateCleanUI pack from the Unity Asset Store, which provided us with professionally designed UI elements such as buttons and fonts, saving us time while maintaining a polished aesthetic.

 To reduce complexity, the interface relies primarily on button interactions to minimize the learning curve.
-Additionally, based on feedback from NAS (National Autistic Society) teachers, we adopted a mild color palette to create a comfortable and inclusive visual environment.
+Additionally, based on feedback from NAS (National Autistic Society) teachers, we adopted a colorful palette to create an engaging and appealing visual environment.

 For the **Teacher Dashboard**, simplicity and functionality were the primary goals.
 The dashboard is designed to streamline teachers’ workflow by providing them with an intuitive interface for managing and monitoring the game effectively.